English

 Arndís has published the following books for children:

-• The middle-grade novel Kollhnís (Somersault), Published by Forlagið in 2022.
+• The middle-grade novel Mömmuskipti (Mom Swap), co-written with Hulda Sigrún Bjarnadóttir and Published by Forlagið in 2023.

-• Won the 2022 Icelandic Literary Prize in the children’s and young adult category.
+• Nominated for the 2023 Icelandic Literary Prize in the children’s and young adult category.

-• Awarded second place in the children’s and young adult category of the annual Icelandic Bookseller’s Awards
+• Awarded third place in the children’s and young adult category of the annual Icelandic Bookseller’s Awards

 Blokkin_utlond